In this Article

 Benefits of Increased Salivation

-- Increased salivation works directly in neutralizing any stomach acids that can cause a burning or irritating sensation.
+- Increased salivation works directly in neutralizing stomach acids that can cause a burning or irritating sensation.

 - Saliva in the mouth is a natural defence against bacteria that can harm the teeth.